Job Search configurations

 Duplicate jobs negatively impact a job seeker's search experience.
 Job Search includes two features to minimize duplicates:

-Create jobs: If you try to create 2+ jobs with the following criteria, the record will be rejected and a 4xx error will be returned:
+Create jobs: If you try to create 2+ jobs with the following criteria, the record is rejected and a 4xx error is returned: